xuqingyu/PowerGenome/example_system/settings_documentation.md

 type: dict

-description: This nested dictionary has top-level keys of model years from `model_year`.
+description: This nested dictionary has top-level keys of model years from [model_year](#model_year).
 The second level is names of demand response resources.
 Below the name are they keys:

 - `fraction_shiftable` (float)
 - `parameter_values` (dict) with key: value pairs for specific columns in the GenX file `Generators_data.csv`.